Covid-19 Policy and Safe Operating Procedures

 The operation of effective safeguarding practice relies on having safer selection and recruitment practices in place.

-The Manager (Mathilda Norris) and owner (Lucy Yeandle) have both attended safer recruitment training issued by the Local Authority.
+The The Owner (Lucy Yeandle), the Manager (Mathilda Norris) and the Deputy Manager (Emily Isherwood) have all attended safer recruitment training issued by the Local Authority.

 We obtain the following requirements from every staff member before they start their employment;